 There are 3 honorary societies: Beta Alpha Psi, Beta Gamma Sigma, and Mu Kappa Tau.
 Beta Alpha Psi is a national accounting honorary that elects its members on the basis of scholastic achievement in accountancy courses.
 Beta Gamma Sigma, the national scholarship society founded in 1913 to encourage and reward scholarship and accomplishment among students of business administration, has an active chapter at Miami University.
 Eligibility for election is restricted to the upper 7 percent of the junior class and the upper 10 percent of the senior class.
 Mu Kappa Tau is a marketing honorary for seniors who rank among the top 20 percent of their class.

-Students also are encouraged to participate in one of the 34 student professional organizations, which include: Alpha Kappa Psi, International Association of Students in Economics and Business Worldwide (AIESEC), Business Student Advisory Council (BSAC), China-America Business Organization (CABO), Delta Sigma Pi, Economics Club, Fair Trade, Farmer School of Business Ambassadors (FSBA), Financial Analytics Association, Finance Association, First Miami University Student & Alumni Federal Credit Union, Global Business Brigades, Igoodea Creative Solutions, Information Systems and Analytics Organization, International Student Advisory Council (ISAC), Information Systems Audit and Control Association (ISACA), Miami Advertising Club (MAD), Miami Asset Management, Miami Business Consulting (MBC), Miami Business Enterprises, Miami University Investment Banking Club, Miami University Private Equity Club, Miami University Real Estate Club, Miami University Women in Business (MUWIB), Miami Value Investing Club (MVIC), Multicultural Business Association (MBA), National Black Accountants Association (NABA), Net Impact, Nourish International, Phi Chi Theta, Pi Sigma Epsilon, Redhawk Ventures, Society for Human Resources Management, Supply Chain Management Association, Toastmasters International, and Women in Economics.
+Students also are encouraged to participate in one of the 38 student professional organizations, which include: Accounting Association, Alpha Kappa Psi, International Association of Students in Economics and Business Worldwide (AIESEC), Business Student Advisory Council (BSAC), China-America Business Organization (CABO), Commercial Banking Club, Delta Sigma Pi, Economics Club, Fair Trade, Farmer School of Business Ambassadors (FSBA), Financial Analytics Association, Finance Association, First Miami University Student & Alumni Federal Credit Union, Foreign Exchange Club (FOREX), Global Business Brigades, Igoodea Creative Solutions, Information Systems and Analytics Organization, International Student Advisory Council (ISAC), Information Systems Audit and Control Association (ISACA), Miami Advertising Club (MAD), Miami Asset Management, Miami Business Consulting (MBC), Miami Business Enterprises, Miami Management & Leadership (MML), Miami University Investment Banking Club, Miami University Private Equity Club, Miami University Real Estate Club, Miami University Women in Business (MUWIB), Miami Value Investing Club (MVIC), Multicultural Business Association (MBA), National Black Accountants Association (NABA), Net Impact, Nourish International, Phi Chi Theta, Pi Sigma Epsilon, Redhawk Ventures, Supply Chain Management Association, Toastmasters International, and Women in Economics.

-Upperclass advisors for all business majors are assigned by the department of major, and the assignment is posted.
-Each program also has a chief advisor who coordinates the advising procedures within a department and represents the department on the committee that hears student petitions, the Divisional Committee of Advisors.
-Divisional advisors advise first-, second-, and third-year students and are also available to help business students with special problems.
+Each academic department has a chief advisor who coordinates the advising procedures within a department and represents the department on the committee that hears student petitions, the Divisional Committee of Advisors.
+Divisional advisors advise all undergraduate business students and are also available to help business students with special problems.
 Advising assignments and information is available at the following website: http://MiamiOH.edu/fsb/resources/advising.

 Special Admission Requirements